 Triaxes StereoTracer converts images to glasses-free 3D formats for 3D lenticular printing or holographic displays.

-StereoTracer allows you to get a multi-angle series of frames from a single photo and a depth map (2D+Depth), or from a stereo pair of photos.
-The program automatically calculates the depth map image from a stereoscopic photo.
+StereoTracer allows you to get a multi-angle series of frames from a single 2D photo, from 2D+Depth, or from a stereo pair of photos.
+The program automatically calculates a depth map.

 A series of frames from StereoTracer can be printed as a lenticular 3D picture in 3DMasterKit, or saved as separate files (jpg, tif, psd), or video (mp4, gif, avi) .
 StereoTracer is able to generate 45-view images for viewing on Looking Glass 3D display, and 2D+Depth images for Philips/Dimenco AS3D displays.